Not All Cash Management Options are Created Equal

 How a fund values its assets

-How a fund values its assets determines whether that fund has a fluctuating net asset value (NAV).
+How a fund values its assets determines whether it has a fluctuating net asset value (NAV).

-As you can see from Table 1, most short duration bond funds and some ultra-duration bond funds have a fluctuating NAV.
-If an offering uses these bond funds, make sure to check that these funds don’t have a fluctuating NAV.
+As you can see from Table 1, most short-duration bond funds and some ultra-duration bond funds have a fluctuating NAV.
+So if an offering uses these bond funds, make sure to check that these funds don't have a fluctuating NAV.

 Why does it matter to check to see if a fund has a fluctuating NAV?
 Because an untimely drop in a fund's NAV eats into your cash right when you want to use it.

-Now that you know how the characteristics of a fund affect its riskiness, here’s how the 4 funds mentioned in the table above stack up against each other in terms of their risks and returns.
+Now you know how a fund's characteristics affect its riskiness.
+So here's how the 4 funds mentioned in the table above stack up against each other in terms of their risks and returns.

 Table 2: Relative risk and return of each fund